programmfabrik/easydb-documentation/en/sysadmin/konfiguration/sso/sso.md

 This configuration comes in the central file `easydb5-master.yml`, whose location you set in [install](/sysadmin/installation/installation.html).

-For the complete list of options, see [YAML files](/sysadmin/konfiguration/yaml/yaml.html).

 ### common configuration

 The `sso` plugin must be activated to have the following configuration effect.